Phone: (303) 765-3183

 Ph.D., Drew University

-Hernández is the author of: Subversive Fire: The Untold Story of Pentecost, (Emeth Press, 2010).
-He is a member of the American Academy of Religion, the American Society of Church History, and the Chief Academic Officers Society (CAOS) of the Association of Theological Schools.
+Hernández is the author of: Subversive Fire: The Untold Story of Pentecost (Emeth Press, 2010), and co-author with Miguel De La Torre of The Quest for the Historical Satan (Fortress Press, 2011), a best-seller exploring the history of Satan and the problem of evil in the history of Christianity.
+He is a member of the American Academy of Religion, the American Society of Church History, and the Medieval Academy of America.
 He has served on the advisory board of the Hispanic Theological Initiative, located at Princeton Theological Seminary.
 Hernández has addressed numerous local, regional, and national gatherings and religious organizations about the legacies of Medieval Spain for a post-9/11 world.
-His most recent book project, The Quest for the Historical Satan (Fortress Press, 2011), co-authored with Miguel De La Torre, explores the history of Satan and the problem of evil in the history of Christianity.
+His current research projects focus on the problem of heresy in church history, the role of Christian revitalization in Italian Renaissance humanism, and the historical legacies of the Spanish Reformation.

 • Introduction to the History of Christianity

 • Sixteenth-Century Mystics and Reformers